How theblackzone.net is maintained

-In the History Of TheBlackzone I already mentioned a couple of tools I used in the past, but here is a more complete list in chronological order:
+On the History Of TheBlackzone page I already mentioned a couple of tools I used in the past, but here is a more complete list in chronological order:

 - Microsoft FrontPage was used in the very beginning.
 And while this might seem laughable today, I didn’t know anything about HTML and it helped me getting started into publishing on the web.

 - As soon as I had learned more about HTML, I switched to Allaire Homesite 4 to comfortably edit HTML code directly.